⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 Sometimes it doesn’t.

-Terry stops are one of the most common police encounters.
+Terry stops are among the most common police encounters.

-Understanding what is allowed—and what is not—changes how these encounters are interpreted later.
+Understanding what is allowed — and what is not — changes how these encounters are evaluated later.

 Not emotionally.